Coronary Artery Bypass Surgery

 If you are taking medicines for angina, to lower cholesterol, or to control blood pressure, be sure to take these every day.
 Along with lifestyle changes, these medicines can help you get the most benefit from bypass surgery.

 Bypass surgery is not a cure for heart disease.
 That's why all of these things—eating right, not smoking, getting exercise, and taking medicines—are so important.
-Without them, you raise your risk of getting new blockages and needing another surgery.
+Without them, you raise your risk of having new places in your arteries that are narrowed.
+Then you might need another surgery.

 Bypass surgery has been done for more than 40 years.
 In the United States, it is one of the most common major surgeries.
 But it has some serious risks.